The north wind doth blow,

 With us, alike, in the heat and the snow!

-There are lots of possibilities to explore in regards to feeding wild birds, but what we chose to do this year was hang two very simple wooden birdfeeders (I used this pattern), one in the front of the house, one in the back, as well as to shovel out a circular area in the backyard in which to scatter seeds, and the occasional peanut.
+There are lots of possibilities to explore when feeding wild birds, but we like to hang simple wooden birdfeeders on a double shepherd’s hook (we used this pattern to make our feeders, and this baffle has kept them squirrel-free for many years).
+We also shovel out a circular area in the backyard in which to scatter seeds, and the occasional peanut.
 Blue jays love peanuts.
-Of course, we had plenty of squirrels come along with the birds, but I really don’t mind.
+Of course, we have plenty of squirrels that feed off the ground along with the birds, but I don’t mind.
 I know they need to eat, too.
-Because we hung our feeders right alongside the windows of our house, we were able to spend many happy hours watching the birds eat; we had a wonderful time trying to identify all of the different species.
-Having different types of feeding locations helped us to attract a wide variety, from mourning doves (who feed on the ground) to finches, nuthatches, and titmice (who like to eat from feeders).
-Next year I would love to add a bird table for the species that want to be somewhere in between.
+We are able to spend many happy hours watching the birds eat; we have a wonderful time trying to identify all of the different species.
+Having different types of feeding locations helps us to attract a wide variety, from mourning doves (who feed on the ground) to finches, nuthatches, and titmice (who like to eat from feeders).
+In the future, I would love to add a bird table for the species that want to be somewhere in between.

 Good for Birds to Eat: